matdudq/DudeiNoise/README.md

 ## Introduction <a name="introduction"></a>

-**Unity Dudei Noise Editor** is an open-source tool for creating and defining custom noise textures.
+**Ultimate Noise Generator** is an open-source tool for creating and defining custom noise textures.

 Tool was created to:
 - simplify process of getting desired custom noises inside unity editor.